Indian-inspired Curry Braised Chicken Thighs is a delicious dinner for two and sure to spice up the night with your

-This dish uses budget-friendly chicken thighs, which lend themselves well to this cooking technique.
-However, they don’t take hours to become tender.
+I use budget-friendly chicken thighs here, which lend themselves well to the braising method.
+However, chicken thighs don’t take hours to become tender.

 A word of warning: Madras curry powder can be very hot.
 In addition to ground chilies, it also has spices such as turmeric, coriander, cumin, cloves, cinnamon and fenugreek.
 If you enjoy curry but don’t like the heat, substitute a mild curry powder here or blend your own.

-Instead of carrots, feel free to vary the vegetables and use cubed sweet potato, cauliflower florets, broccoli florets or spinach.
+Feel free to vary the vegetables and use cubed sweet potato, cauliflower florets, broccoli florets or spinach instead of carrots.
 Chickpeas would also make a nice addition.
 Serve with plenty of brown basmati rice to soak up this flavor-packed sauce.
 If desired, a dollop of plain yogurt will help cool it down.